Raismaav/aws-experiments/README.md

-# 🚀 AWS S3 Image Upload Experiment
+# 🚀 FastAPI S3 Image Uploader

 A modern web application that allows users to upload images directly to an AWS S3 bucket using FastAPI backend and a beautiful drag & drop frontend.